No news found.

 You are here

-Previously, Susan served as co-president of the Sustainable Development Sector at Monsanto where she developed and led economically, environmentally and socially viable businesses in Asia, Africa, and the Americas.
-Earlier in her career, Susan worked at McKinsey & Company in a variety of industries and co-founded the North American Environment Practice, serving clients in the areas of environmental management and strategy.
+Previously, Susan served as Co-President of the Sustainable Development Sector at Monsanto where she developed and led economically, environmentally and socially viable businesses in Asia, Africa, and the Americas.
+Earlier in her career, in her first stint at McKinsey & Company, Susan worked in a variety of industries and co-founded the North American Environment Practice, serving clients in the areas of environmental management and strategy.

-She is a co-author of several major articles on strategy, philanthropy and education: “Galvanizing Philanthropy,” (Harvard Business Review); “Zeroing in on Impact,” (Stanford Social Innovation Review); “The Strategic Value of a Shared Understanding of Costs,” (Strategy and Leadership); “Going for the Gold,” (Education Next); “Reclaiming the American Dream,” (Bridgespan).
+Susan is a co-author of several major articles on strategy, philanthropy and education, including: “Galvanizing Philanthropy,” (Harvard Business Review); “Zeroing in on Impact,” (Stanford Social Innovation Review); “The Strategic Value of a Shared Understanding of Costs,” (Strategy and Leadership); “Going for the Gold,” (Education Next); and “Reclaiming the American Dream”.
 She has addressed major convenings on topics of strategy, philanthropy, and education.